adobe/target-python-sdk/delivery/markdown/api-description.md

 ## Prefetch Views

 Adobe Target introduced a new concept called Views in order to support Single Page Applications (SPA) and Mobile Applications more seamlessly.
 Views can be seen as a logical group of visual elements that together make up a SPA or Mobile experience.
-Now, through the Delivery API, VEC created AB & XT activities with modifications on [Views for SPA](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/deploy-at-js/target-atjs-single-page-application.html) can now be prefetched.
+Now, through the Delivery API, VEC created activities with modifications on [Views for SPA](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/deploy-at-js/target-atjs-single-page-application.html) can now be prefetched.

 ```
 curl -X POST \